Distribute the Communication Materials

-Which formats are most likely to be useful to people?
+Which formats are most likely to be useful?

 Consider how and when you want people to use the materials you are providing.
-For example, if you are using materials from Topic Area 1 (Tips for quality care), it may be useful to provide hard copies of the materials and encourage people to take the materials with them when they visit the doctor.
+For example, if you are using materials from Topic 1 (Tips for your health care appointment), it may be useful to provide hard copies of the materials and encourage people to take the materials with them when they visit the doctor.

-- Develop electronic versions of the materials and post them on your organization’s website or distribute them via email.
+- Develop electronic versions of the materials and post them on your organization’s website or distribute them by email.

 - Develop hard copy materials and mail them to people’s homes or distribute them during company meetings, health fairs, or other gatherings.

-- Develop an oral presentation to give in-person, or to record and make available as a webinar.
-(For a sample presentation with handouts for employees, go to Educating Employees To Make Smart Decisions: Customizable Resources .)
+- Develop an oral presentation to give in person, or to record and make available as a webinar.
+(See the box below for a sample presentation with handouts for employees.)

 - Incorporate information from the Communication Materials into newsletter articles.